Yorkshireman/bill_unattended/README.md

 To run the tests:
 `rspec`

-In the tests the http request is stubbed to return (effectively) a copy of that data that resides in the `test_data_hash` module in `/spec/support/`.
+In the tests the http request is stubbed to return (effectively) a copy of that response and that copy resides in the `test_data_hash` module in `/spec/support/`.

 One test, in `/spec/services/get_bill_data_spec` does make the http request for real and compares the response to `test_data_hash`.